PGraphRAG-benchmark/PGraphRAG/data/README.md

 - https://www.kaggle.com/datasets/datafiniti/hotel-reviews

-GraphConstruction.ipynb creates a data split into a respective graph in .json DatasetTemplate shows the data-creating process in a notebook for Amazon as an example.
+GraphConstruction.ipynb creates a data split into a respective graph in .json DatasetTemplate.ipynb shows the data-creating process in a notebook for Amazon as an example.
+Dataset_Loader.ipynb has the condensed version to load all 4 datasets for datasplits.
+WIP

 ```bash